 Michelle Gregory, Lena Wallace Black, Chase Ring in "Radiant Vermin"

-Philip Ridley's Radiant Vermin is a comedy about a newlywed couple discovering the dream-home they've always wanted can be theirs, if they're willing to do what it takes.
-And what it takes is ... a lot.
+is a comedy about a newlywed couple discovering the dream-home they've always wanted can be theirs, if they're willing to do what it takes.
+What it takes is both awful and potentially in the service of some grander, even more awful agenda.
+Think Whose Line Is It Anyway?